-The issues on which the course focuses are, in the order considered in the course: migration and responses to migration; integration, and failures to integrate, minority groups into larger societies; the nature of, and reasons for, class differences, the effects of these differences on life chances and choices, and how class differences have changed in the period we examine; the characteristics of Soviet society in the 1980s, as revealed by popular responses to the explosion of the Chernobyl nuclear reactor in 1986; the reasons for the growing attraction of right-wing populist parties from the 1990s, in almost all European countries, and the ways in which these parties have governed when given the opportunity to do so; the challenges created for European countries by the introduction of the Euro, and what the process of introducing this currency suggests about the political process in the European Community and European Union from the 1970s through the past decade; and how European states and societies have integrated, and failed to integrate, Muslim immigrants, and more generally the challenges the growth in the Muslim population of Europe has posed for European countries and for European Muslims.
+The issues on which the course focuses are, in the order considered in the course: the forms taken by, the reasons for, and the consequences of, the end of formal European empires, with a focus on Britain; integration, and failures to integrate, minority groups into larger societies, both within the context of migration to Britain from colonies and former colonies and in Poland in the immediate aftermath of the Second World War, with respect to its tiny Jewish minority; the nature of, and reasons for, class differences, the effects of these differences on life chances and choices, and how class differences have changed in the period we examine; the characteristics of Soviet society in the 1980s, as revealed by popular responses to the explosion of the Chernobyl nuclear reactor in 1986; the challenges West European societies faced as a result of the end of the twenty-five years of extraordinary period of economic growth and prosperity following the Second World War, with a focus on the admittedly extreme case of Italy; the reasons for the growing attraction of right-wing populist parties from the 1990s, in almost all European countries, and the ways in which these parties have governed when given the opportunity to do so; how European states and societies have integrated, and failed to integrate, Muslim immigrants, and more generally the challenges the growth in the Muslim population of Europe has posed for European countries and for European Muslims; and recent comparative studies of the distinctive characteristics of arguably the most successful of the European economies, that of Germany.

 As this list indicates, the course has an eclectic, perhaps even kaleidoscopic, character.
 The subjects covered do not fit seamlessly together.
-Europeans have a diversity of experiences and concerns, based on the country in which they live, the ethnic and religious groups to which they belong, their class and gender, and many other factors.
+In the period we examine Europeans had a diversity of experiences and concerns, based on the country in which they lived, the ethnic and religious groups to which they belonged, their class and gender, and many other factors.
 The eclectic and kaleidoscopic nature of the class reflects the reality of the history of the period on which we focus.
-I have chosen subjects that are in themselves intrinsically significant, in that they affect the lives of many millions of Europeans in fundamental ways.
+I have chosen subjects that are in themselves intrinsically significant, in that they affected the lives of many millions of Europeans in fundamental ways.
 Each has a large literature, which we only sample.
 I have prioritized literature that is empirically grounded, in the sense that the books and articles do not just generalize or theorize - although there are a couple theorists in the mix - but draw heavily on empirical evidence, enabling the reader to judge the arguments made on the basis of evidence.
 You will find a number of the assigned texts themselves contain conflicting points of view.
 Sources were chosen in part to present alternative points of view.